Edith of Scotland was born to Malcolm III (Canmore)

 1100 (11th November)

 Edith married King Henry I of England at Westminster Abbey.
-The ceremony was performed by Anselem, Archbishop of Canterbury
+The ceremony was performed by Anselem of Bec

 .
 The marriage represented the union of Norman and Saxon royal lines.
 Edith adopted the name Matilda because it was thought that the Norman barons might not respect a Queen with a Saxon name.